bluecoderr/JfiltersYootheme/README.md

 ## Developer Information

 ### General Functionality
-YOOtheme uses events massively.
+YOOtheme uses events.
 The plugin is fetching data to YT based on the triggered event each time.
 The plugin's *bootstrap.php* declares the function that will be executed in each event triggered from YT.
 Example:
 ```